nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-handle-simple-routing-with-preact-router.md

 $ yarn add preact-router
 ```

-Then we'll import it, we just need the `router` here from `preact-router`.
-We no longer need this `user` component here.
+Then we'll `import` it, we just need the `router` here from `preact-router`.
+We no longer need this `User` component here.
 Then we'll add the `router`.
 We can start adding the components that we want to match for a certain path.
-When we hit the home page like this, we'll have a `home` component, we'll say that just matches `path="/"`.
+When we hit the home page like this, we'll have a `Home` component, we'll say that just matches `path="/"`.

 ####App.js
 ```html